Virus surge worsens in Midwest as states expand boosters

 Elsewhere in Michigan, some schools are taking next week off for the Thanksgiving holiday instead of just three days.

-“This school year has presented some major stressors that are noticed and recognized,” Superintendent Greg Helmer told parents, citing staff shortages and student absences in his district in Ravenna.
+“This school year has presented some major stressors that are noticed and recognized,” Superintendent Greg Helmer told parents, citing staff shortages and student absences in Ravenna.

 In Minnesota, the U.S. Defense Department will send two 22-member medical teams to Hennepin County Medical Center and St. Cloud Hospital next week to immediately treat patients and assist weary health care workers.